nepp2/HPL/LOG.md

+# THOUGHTS - 24/01/2020

+There were various things that I needed to fix, and now I don't really remember what they are.

+I don't think I should deviate significantly from my implementation strategy.
+I should just make it work.

 # THOUGHTS - 23/01/2020

 Type checking polymorphic stuff is now proving tricky specifically when polymorphic type tags are used inside the function body.
 For example, the `ptr(T)` in the example below is a problem: